atodekangae/heq/README.md

 # heq: Yet Another 'jq for HTML'
 **heq** is a command-line tool for extracting structured data as JSON from HTML using concise expressions, akin to `jq`.
-Additionally, heq serves as a Python library, facilitating the efficient scraping of HTML content through its jq-inspired DSL based on XPath.
+Additionally, heq serves as a Python library, facilitating the efficient scraping of HTML content through its jq-inspired DSL based on XPath and CSS selectors.

 <!--
 ## Goal and Non-Goals